Sample Medical Malpractice Pre-Trial Statement

 - see if the case can be settled.

 Below is a sample pretrial statement in a medical malpractice case.
-Our client was kind enough to let us use these samples on-line with few changes because he wanted to help us further our mission of educating and assisting other plaintiffs' lawyers fighting for justice for their clients.
-This case did not settle but the client received an offer of nearly $1 million and, more importantly, a $5.3 million award at trial.
+Our client was kind enough to let us use these samples online with few changes because he wanted to help us further our mission of educating and assisting other plaintiffs' lawyers fighting for justice for their clients.
+This case did not settle but the client received an offer of nearly $1 million and, more importantly, a $5.3 million award at trial from a Baltimore City jury.

 IN THE CIRCUIT COURT FOR BALTIMORE CITY